Skip to main content

 Ayer MA 01432

-Please feel free to contact stonesoupkitchenministries at gmail dot com for more information or to receive our emailed newsletter each Monday!
+Please feel free to contact stonesoupkitchenministries at gmail dot com for more information about our current needs or volunteering, and to receive our emailed newsletter each Monday!

 Pantry pre-packed bags: